 An egalitarian and participatory community, we seek to create an environment where Jews from all backgrounds can enter our house to worship in ways that are spiritually meaningful and in accordance with the teachings of traditional halakhah (Jewish law).

 Principles that Guide the Prayer Experience

-Worship at White Meadow Temple endeavors to facilitate a relationship with a personal, accessible, and loving God.
+Worship at Or Hadash endeavors to facilitate a relationship with a personal, accessible, and loving God.
 Whether it is through healing or in searching for forgiveness, worshippers will encounter a supportive God, one who embodies the key middot (aspects) of both din (justice) and rachamim (mercy).
 We understand that Jewish prayer can be challenging therefore learning is a central element that helps worshippers gain insight during our services.
-In our warm community we welcome all to join our congregational family and seek to provide moments to worship and grow together spiritually.
+In our warm community, we welcome all to join our congregational family and seek to provide moments to worship and grow together spiritually.
 Hebrew, the language of the Jewish people for millennia, is central to our tefilah (prayer) but we include English as a way of making prayer meaningful to the modern world.
 The Torah portion is chanted in its entirety at Shabbat services, which include the study of Torah that is inspiring and relevant.
 Song is a vital part of our services.
 Using the traditional modes of Jewish liturgical music as well as contemporary melodies and styles, we create the music of memory, togetherness, inward focus, and the majesty of God.